scilus/nf-scil/docs/SUBWORKFLOWS.md

 ### Editing `./subworkflows/nf-scil/<name_of_your_workflow>/main.nf` :

-We don’t have the choice to generate an empty template when we generate a subworflow, so the template is based on nf-core.
+You don’t have the choice to generate an empty template when you generate a subworflow, so the template is based on nf-core.

-- remove the different comment lines. include your modules into your subworkflows.
+- remove the different comment lines.
+Include your modules into your subworkflows.
 - remove the modules `{ SAMTOOLS_SORT}` and `{ SAMTOOLS_INDEX }` then includes yours with the good pathway:

 ```